confluentinc/ksql/design-proposals/klip-56-schema-id-in-create-statements.md

 Major benefits are:
 * Let users easily reuse existing schemas in _schema registry_ without rewriting the schemas in `CREATE` command again which could be error-prone.
-* By using the scheme IDs, this can make sure ksqlDB doesn't accidentally uppercase the field names which may create incompatibility field names between schemas later.
+* By using the schema IDs, the user can enforce conventions like field name casing, for example to ensure ksqlDB doesn't uppercase the field names which may create incompatibility between schemas later.

 ## What is in scope
 * Fix always uppercase field names in schema conversions between _schema registry_ schemas and ksqlDB schemas.